spsforks/ziglang-zig-wiki/Building-Zig-on-Windows-with-Visual-Studio.md

 ```doc
 cmake -DCMAKE_INSTALL_PREFIX=<llvm-install-path> ..
 ```
 or you can run `cmake-gui ..` which allows you to see all the configuration options before generating the build files.
-The default options should work, however, you may want to use a custom CMAKE_INSTALL_PREFIX which is where llvm will install the final build files.
+The default options should work, however, you may want to use a custom CMAKE_INSTALL_PREFIX which is where llvm will install the final output files.

 When using cmake-gui, run "Configure" to get all the configuration options.
 Keep "re-running" configure until there are no new options (new options are highlighted in red).
-Then click "Generage" to generate the build.
+Then click "Generate" to generate the build.

 ### Peform the build/install